skedgo/fastgo-react-native/blog/blog.md

 }
 ```

 In this case we do a GET request, also including the `X-TripGo-Key` in the header, and passing the parameters in the URL, like the from and to locations, the mode selected by the user, the weighting preferences (will be explained in [Advanced](#advanced-parameters-and-values) section) and the expected version of the result.
-In this case, we do not send any information about depart or arrival times, meaning that we want trips departing from `now`.
-This is related to the use we need in this example, but it is important to note that you can ask for trips departing at a given time from the origin, or even arriving at a given time to the destination.
+In this case, we do not send any information about depart or arrival times, meaning that we want trips departing *now*.
+This is related to the use we need in this example, but it is important to note that you can ask for trips departing at a given time from the origin, or arriving at a given time to the destination.

 ### Response